GitGuild/TeleMinx/charter.md

 + Marketer
 + Borrower

 *Token Holders* are parties in control of the XTM tokens.
-These tokens have proportional voting rights, and be entitled to proportional dividends.
+These tokens have proportional voting rights, and are entitled to proportional dividends.

 *The Administrator* is legally and fiscally responsible for managing the fund's lending and distribution operations.